Chapter 5 Parts-of-Speech Tagging

 library(spacyr)

-spacy_initialize(model = "en_core_web_sm",
+spacy_initialize(model = "en_core_web_sm")

-successfully initialized (spaCy Version: 3.3.0, language model: en_core_web_sm)
+successfully initialized (spaCy Version: 3.8.2, language model: en_core_web_sm)

-python: /Users/alvinchen/opt/anaconda3/envs/corpling/bin/python
+python: /Users/alvinchen/anaconda3/envs/corpling/bin/python

-libpython: /Users/alvinchen/opt/anaconda3/envs/corpling/lib/libpython3.7m.dylib
+libpython: /Users/alvinchen/anaconda3/envs/corpling/lib/libpython3.9.dylib

-pythonhome: /Users/alvinchen/opt/anaconda3/envs/corpling:/Users/alvinchen/opt/anaconda3/envs/corpling
+pythonhome: /Users/alvinchen/anaconda3/envs/corpling:/Users/alvinchen/anaconda3/envs/corpling

-numpy: /Users/alvinchen/opt/anaconda3/envs/corpling/lib/python3.7/site-packages/numpy
+numpy: /Users/alvinchen/anaconda3/envs/corpling/lib/python3.9/site-packages/numpy

-numpy_version: 1.21.6
+numpy_version: 2.0.1

-NOTE: Python version was forced by use_python function
+NOTE: Python version was forced by RETICULATE_PYTHON

 5.2 Quick Overview